 Covered by a thick blanket of trees, Weston is one of Connecticut’s Gold Coast’s hidden gems.
 It sits on a densely wooded and hilly terrain, and the zoning here is generous.
 As a result, the real estate market is saturated with beautiful single-family homes in two-acre lots.
 This allows for maximum enjoyment of Weston’s secluded location.
 If you need fresh air, all you need to do is open a window and let the breeze in.

 Furthermore, Weston’s rural-yet-sophisticated character is reflected on the market offerings and their architectural styles.
 Here, you can find luxury homes, sprawling estates, and historic properties.
-Be sure to check out the most desirable neighborhoods in Weston, including Lyons Plains and Lower Weston.
+Be sure to check out Weston CT real estate and the most desirable neighborhoods in Weston, including Lyons Plainsand Lower Weston.

 Living in Weston, CT